tantaman/vanilla-fetch/README.md

 </Cache>
 ```

-Idk.
+With this caveat:

+> We don't intend to provide support for refreshing specific entries.
+The idea is that you refresh everything, and rely on an additional, backing cache layer — the browser request cache, a mutable data store, etc — to deduplicate requests

+Cache on cache?

 This just doesn't sit well with me.
-Wouldn't your data layer already likely have caching?
-So you've added a cache on a cache?

 # Vanilla JS